AGTA Conference 2021: Workshop and half-day Fieldtrip abstracts

 Data generation occurred in three phases, including during COVID-19.
 There are important implications arising from this study to consider for the role of a Geography methodology course in Initial Teacher Education Programs, the professional experience placement, and those who employ and mentor graduate teachers as they enter the profession and their early-career years.

-Focus on Fieldwork Skills - Stephen Cranby - Geography Education Consultant
+4.a) Focus on Fieldwork Skills - Stephen Cranby - Geography Education Consultant

 Fieldwork is the epitome of our role as teachers to enable students to look at the world "through the eyes of a geographer".
 It is through the skills, tools and techniques students are exposed to during fieldwork that this is achieved.
 What exactly are these skills we try to develop in students and what makes them geographic?
 Participants will have the opportunity to consider and share ideas on the role of fieldwork in students wider learning and in developing their geographic thinking.
 They will examine a range of identifiable geographic fieldwork skills and clarify the distinction between skills, techniques, and tools.